 A Professional In Your Corner

 Having a professional in your corner is an important security, no matter if you’re fighting or involved in legal self-defense.
-For instance, law firms can help you pore over your policy with caution and care, ensuring that you have every contingency planned for.
+For instance, a personal injury litigation lawyer can help you pore over your policy with caution and care, ensuring that you have every contingency planned for.
 They can also help you in cases of confusion, such as if a personal injury case at your workplace may not be as cut-and-dry as the claimant thinks it is, thanks to your worthwhile accountability measures providing worthwhile context.

 It’s important to ensure that you’re practiced in that which you put out.
 Having several layers of bureaucracy can often be seen as a bad thing, as it leaves businesses inflexible.
 But it can also be that for any advertising campaign, any promotional tweet, any packaging redesign you filter those options through a focus group, or your board, or a creative department.
 This helps you refine your strategy, akin to practicing a move one thousand times before you perform it in a sparring context.
 As they say, the more safeguarding systems you have, the better your result will be.
 This is also known by the synonymous and original phrase, ‘the more you sweat in training, the less you [come to harm] in war.’